soverenio/docs/docs/getting-started/quick-start.md

 7. That's it!
 You may [go to the Soveren app](https://app.soveren.io/) now and check [the dashboards](../../user-guide/overview/).

-For more advanced configuration options please take a look at the [configuration page](../../administration/configuring-agent/).
+For more advanced configuration options please take a look at the [configuration page](../../administration/configuring-sensor/).

 ## What happens under the hood

-There are several things which happen automatically in the cluster when you install the Soveren Agent:
+There are several things which happen automatically in the cluster when you install the Soveren Sensor:

-1. Soveren Agent contains Interceptors, Processing and messaging system, and Sensitive data detector.
-(More details in the [Architecture section](../../architecture/overview/#soveren-agent)).
+1. Soveren Sensor contains Interceptors, Processing and messaging system, and Sensitive data detector.
+(More details in the [Architecture section](../../architecture/overview/#soveren-sensor)).

-2. All components of Soveren Agent are deployed into the namespace `soverenio`.
+2. All components of Soveren Sensor are deployed into the namespace `soverenio`.

-3. Soveren Agent subscribes to [a lot of metadata from the Kubernetes API](../../architecture/k8s-metadata/).
+3. Soveren Sensor subscribes to [a lot of metadata from the Kubernetes API](../../architecture/k8s-metadata/).
 A dedicated `ServiceAccount` is created.
 This `ServiceAccount` is given [cluster-wide permissions](https://github.com/soverenio/helm-charts/blob/master/charts/soveren-agent/templates/digger-rbac.yaml) (`ClusterRoleBinding`) to `get`, `list` and `watch` on several `apiGroups`.

 4. Interceptors do not need special Kubernetes RBAC permissions to capture the traffic.

 5. Interceptors read data from virtual network interfaces of the host.
-For this, the containers in which Interceptors are running require [privileged mode](../../administration/securing-agent/#components-that-do-traffic-interception).
+For this, the containers in which Interceptors are running require [privileged mode](../../administration/securing-sensor/#components-that-do-traffic-interception).